MetaModels/bundle_translated/README.md

-MetaModels Bundle
+Translated bundle
 =================

-Bundle for all MetaModels translated attributes
+MetaModels bundle for all translated attributes